-If your doctor thinks you might have kidney disease, he or she will talk to you about your health, and about the health of your family.
+If your doctor suspects you have kidney disease, they will talk to you about your health and the health of your family, and run some tests.

 - checking your blood pressure

-- urine tests (to look for blood and/or albumin, a protein that damaged kidneys leak)
+- urine tests (to look for blood and/or albumin, a protein that is excreted by damaged kidneys)

 - an Estimated Glomerular Filtration Rate (eGFR) test (a blood test that measures kidney function )